rpiasentin/iosapp2/vscodetestreadme.md

    ```bash
    npm run dev:start
    ```
-   The script runs the TypeScript checks for the mobile app and API client, verifies the backend via `dev:check`, then reads `.env` to decide how to launch Expo.
+   The script runs the TypeScript checks for the mobile app and API client, verifies Expo-managed dependencies (`npx expo install --check`), confirms the backend via `dev:check`, then reads `.env` to decide how to launch Expo.
 With the defaults (`EXPO_START_MODE=lan`, `EXPO_LAUNCH_SIMULATOR=true`) the simulator opens automatically while LAN mode keeps the bundle reachable from phones on the same Wi-Fi.

 3. **Hot reload check**
    - Edit `apps/mobile/App.tsx` (e.g., change the displayed text) and save.